bratosini/vercel-college/courses/nextjs/improving-accessibility.md

 ---
-title: Chapter 14: Improving Accessibility
+title: Chapter 14
 description: Improving Accessibility
+type: Chapter
 ---

 In the previous chapter, we looked at how to catch errors (including 404